-Beaver, D., BBA (MSVU), MBA (Dalhousie), Director Finance and Administration Godfrey, R., Director Admissions and Outreach Kavanaugh, K., Director Alumni and Development Kirby, S., BSc, LLB (Dalhousie), Assistant Dean Student Services Loomer, L., BA Hons (UVic), Communications Officer
+Beaver, D., BBA (MSVU), MBA (Dalhousie), Director Finance and Administration Godfrey, R., Director Admissions and Outreach Kavanaugh, K., Director Alumni and Development Loomer, L., BA Hons (UVic), Director of Communications

 Admission

 Director of Admissions: Rose Godfrey

 Admissions Procedure

 Any student seeking admission to the Law School for the first time must complete the online application and submit academic transcripts, letters of reference and Personal Statement to the Admissions Office, Dalhousie University, Halifax, NS B3H 4H6, by February 28.
 An application fee, which is not refunded, must accompany each application.
 Applicants who wish to be considered for entrance scholarships must file these applications by November 30.
 It is the responsibility of the applicant to ensure that all materials relevant to the application are received by the committee.